 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Public Law (LLM, full-time or part-time)

-The LL.M in Public Law suite of programmes examines emerging and topical issues in public law from a comparative and international perspective.
-The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legalresearchskills.
-The LL.M in Public Law has been successfully running for 10 years.
+The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legal

 1 year, full-time